rodralez/NaveGo/doc/navego-contribution-workflow.md

     `develop`: it is the integration branch used by all the branches to merge particular changes.

-2. For each new feature we need to create a new topic branch.
+2. For each new feature you need to create a new topic branch.
 These branches should always be created from `develop`.
 The process is the following:

     a.
 Download the complete repository: `git clone htpp://github.com/<user>/<repository>.git`